 Aponi grew up chasing butterflies and lifting up rocks to find shiny beetles.
-Her keen observation skills come from noticing tiny things in her backyard of her family’s farm in rural Southeast Illinois.
-She spotted the first Emerald Ash Borer (EAB) in her area.
-She found it when on her hands and knees watching a solitary digger wasp (not the kind that stings) hauling off its prey—the EAB!
-In her free time outside of high school and volleyball practice, she helps protect ash trees in public parks from the invasive beetle.
+Her keen observation skills come from noticing tiny things in the backyard of her family’s farm in rural Southeast Illinois.
+She spotted the first emerald ash borer (EAB), an invasive beetle, in her area.
+She found it while on her hands and knees watching a solitary digger wasp (not the kind that stings) hauling off its prey—the EAB!
+In her free time outside of high school and volleyball practice, she helps protect ash trees in public parks from the emerald ash borer.